pyexcel/pyexcel/docs/source/quickstart.rst

 .. note::

-   Please note that the following file transcoding could be with zero line.
-Please install pyexcel-cli and you will do the transcode in one command.
+   Please note that `pyexcel-cli` can file transcoding at command line.
    No need to open your editor, save the problem, then python run.

 .. testcode::
    :hide: